nrennie/nrennie.github.io/content/blog/2024-03-26-webr-shiny-tidytuesday/index.md

   - Shiny
   - GitHub
 date: "2024-03-26"
-slug: "Shinylive, GitHub Actions, and R - the magic combination to create an app that updates itself every week.
-This blog post gives a walk-through of scheduled data collection, building a Shiny app to display it, and deploying with Shinylive."
+slug: "webr-shiny-tidytuesday"
 draft: false
 excerpt: "Shinylive, GitHub Actions, and R - the magic combination to create an app that updates itself every week.
 This blog post gives a walk-through of scheduled data collection, building a Shiny app to display it, and deploying with Shinylive."
 layout: blog-single
-subtitle: "A Shiny app that autho"
+subtitle: "Shinylive, GitHub Actions, and R - the magic combination to create an app that updates itself every week.
+This blog post gives a walk-through of scheduled data collection, building a Shiny app to display it, and deploying with Shinylive."
 image: featured.png
 ---